hydrargyrum/attic/git/README.txt

 git-combine-remotes creates a new git remote with all the URLs of other specified remotes.
 This is useful to push to multiple URLs in one git-push call.

+---

+git-midnight commits (or amends a commit) to fake the commit date and force it to midnight today.
+This can be used to hide the real commit date for privacy.